kevroletin/web-game-doc/README.markdown

 **gameDescription** is an optional field, whoset length must be less than 300(`{"result": "badGameDescription"}` otherwise)

+**ai** is an optional field, an integer describing AI quantity in game if ai is greater then playerNum of chosen map the result will be `{"result": "tooManyPlayersForMap"}`

 **regions** is list of region indexes for chosen map